CazB67/password-generator/README.md

 Assignment 3

 ## Description
 This is an assignment to show learning of javascript and its functions.

-*
-*
-*
-*
+The task was to create an application that randomly generates a strong password that meets certain criteria.
+This app will run in the browser and feature dynamically updated HTML and CSS powered by JavaScript code.
+It  features a clean and polished user interface and is media responsive.
+The password criteria is:
+* The user selects a password length of between 8 and 128 characters
+* The user selects what character types to include out of upper case letters, lower case letters, numbers and special characters.
+* The user must select at least one character type
+* The password needs to be written to the page
+* The password needs to be randomly generated

 ## Installation
 The pages `index.html`, `scrip.js` and `style.css` were devloped and added to in VSCode.